silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/04_Campaigns.md

 * reviewing a collection of work as draft
 * publishing of content simultaniously

-Note: As this section of the CMS is relatively new it will continue to develop, for example, two planned features to be added will be scheduled publishing and permissions/settings of a campaign.

 ## Creating a new campaign

 1. From the **Campaigns** section, click the button ***Add campaign***
 2. Add the details of your campaign:
-	1. **Name** Give the campaign an easy to recognise/understand title.
+	1. **Name**—Give the campaign an easy to recognise/understand title.
 For example: Product launch June 2019, Marketing team to do.
-	2. **Description** You can add additional details to your campaign for easy reference.
+	2. **Description**—You can add additional details to your campaign for easy reference.
 For example: Go-live date, Team involved, Target audience.
 3. Click the ***Create*** button, you will be navigated to the newly created campaign which will initially be empty of content.

 ![Adding a new Campaign](/_images/campaigns-section.png)